Dmytro Klyachkivsky: Massacres of Poles in Volhynia

-Dmytro Klyachkivsky is regarded as the initiator of the massacres of Poles in Volhynia in modern-day western Ukraine in the years 1943–1945.
+Klyachkivsky was the initiator of the massacres of Poles in Volhynia and Eastern Galicia in modern-day western Ukraine in the years 1943–1945.
 It was his directive, issued in mid-1943, that ordered the extermination of the Polish population across the province.
 One Ukrainian Insurgent Army commander who opposed it was threatened by Klyachkivsky with court-martial.

 Evidence of his actions was found in SBU archives by Polish historian Władysław Filar and was published in 2000 in his book Before action Wisla, there was Volhynia.
 It was an order addressed to the commanders of the Ukrainian Insurgent Army in Volhynia.
 This secret directive stated:

 We should undertake the great action of the liquidation of the Polish element.
 As the German armies withdraw, we should take advantage of this convenient moment for liquidating the entire male population in the age from 16 up to 60 years.
 We cannot lose this fight, and it is necessary at all costs to weaken Polish forces.
 Villages and settlements situated next to the large forests should disappear from the face of the earth.